 Small Chalkboard Table

 Bikeman and I ran across these two tables (along with another) at a random garage sale.
 These two were already painted brown and in good shape.
-But I had something else in mind for the round one… it wanted to be a chalkboard table.
+But I had something else in mind for the round side table… it wanted to be a chalkboard table.

 So I wiped it down and covered it with just one coat of CeCe Caldwell’s Memphis Blue.
 Then I ‘wet distressed’ it (which means I just wiped a wet cloth over it, removing some of the paint) and sanded the top with 320 grit to get it as smooth as possible before covering it with three coats of chalkboard paint.
 What do you think?